bigskysoftware/htmx/www/content/essays/lore.md

 ## Stronger Together

-In Decemer of 2023, I was trying to get some indonesian twitter users to take a look at htmx, so I created a ["Montana & Indonesia, Stronger Together!"](https://x.com/htmx_org/status/1734371865156563428) tweet w/an AI image.
+In December 2023, I was trying to get some indonesian twitter users to take a look at htmx, so I created a ["Montana & Indonesia, Stronger Together!"](https://x.com/htmx_org/status/1734371865156563428) tweet w/an AI image.

 This turned into a [whole series of tweets](https://x.com/search?q=%22stronger%20together%22%20from%3A%40htmx_org&src=typed_query&f=live).